Language-specific Characteristic Assistance for Code-switching Speech Recognition: Introduction

 \section{Introduction}

-Language mixing, especially bilingual mixing, has become a common phenomenon in international communication.
+Bilingual mixing has become a common phenomenon in international communication.
 Bilingual mixing, also called code-switching (CS), includes inter-sentential code-switching and intra-sentential code-switching.
 With the development of automatic speech recognition (ASR) \cite{graves2014towards,graves2013speech,chan2016listen,kim2017joint,watanabe2017hybrid,dong2018speech}, CS ASR is urgently needed and attracts more attention \cite{vu2012first,sitaram2019survey,zeng2018end,shan2019investigating,li2019towards,shah2020learning}.

-Compared to monolingual ASR with plenty of monolingual data, CS ASR is limited by hard-to-collect speech and transcriptions, especially in the era of deep learning.
-Therefore, reducing the demand for CS data and making full use of rich resources monolingual data have become research hotspots \cite{khassanov2019constrained,taneja2019exploiting,lu2020bi,zhang2019towards,zhou2020multi,nj2020investigation}.
-Dual-encoder structure is an effective way to make full use of two monolingual data \cite{lu2020bi,zhang2019towards,zhou2020multi,nj2020investigation}.
+Compared to monolingual ASR with large monolingual data, CS ASR is limited by hard-to-collect speech and transcriptions.
+Therefore, reducing the demand for CS data and making full use of monolingual data have become research hotspots \cite{khassanov2019constrained,taneja2019exploiting,lu2020bi,zhang2019towards,zhou2020multi,nj2020investigation}.
+Dual-encoder structure is an effective way to make full use of monolingual data \cite{lu2020bi,zhang2019towards,zhou2020multi,nj2020investigation}.
 Under this structure, two language-specific encoders (LSEs) are initialed by corresponding pre-trained language-specific models (LSMs).
-Then the language-specific features can be extracted by LSEs and fused by the following shared layers.
+Then the language-specific features can be extracted and fused by the following shared layers.
 The high-level representations have strong language discrimination, and it is beneficial for bilingual situation.
 Therefore, the mixture model achieves comparable performance in two monolingual test sets compared to the well-trained LSMs \cite{lu2020bi,zhang2019towards}.
 Furthermore, the mixture model can recognize CS sentences without language identity information and CS training data \cite{zhang2019towards}.